Illinois Nursing Schools

-- Associate Degree in Nursing - In the state of Illinois, the quickest way to become a nurse is to work toward an associate degree and become a licensed practical nurse, or LPN.
+- Associate Degree in Nursing - In the state of Illinois, the quickest way to a nursing career is to work toward an associate degree and get a license to be a practical nurse, or LPN.
 Before starting an LPN program, students are generally required to complete basic prerequisites such as human anatomy and physiology, English composition, and college level math.
-Once a student completes the required prerequisites, an associate degree program can be completed in as little as one to two years.
+Once a student completes the required prerequisites, an associate degree program can be completed typically in as little as one to two years.
 Many nursing programs in Illinois offer a hybrid associate degree program, allowing students to complete some of the required course work online before participating in hands-on clinical training.

-- Bachelor of Science in Nursing - Although a bachelor's degree isn't necessarily a requirement to become a registered nurse in Illinois, many students prefer to earn a Bachelor of Science degree in order to increase their job prospects.
+- Bachelor of Science in Nursing - Although a bachelor's degree isn't necessarily a requirement if you want to work as a registered nurse in Illinois, many students prefer to earn a Bachelor of Science degree in order to be eligible for higher-paying jobs.
 In order to earn a Bachelor of Science in nursing, students must complete a four-year degree program.
 The first two years generally include basic science instruction, with courses in human physiology, chemistry and psychology, and can generally be completed online.
 After the first two years, students focus on nursing practice and gain supervised clinical experience while completing any additional course work.

 Nursing Careers in Illinois